blopker/SingularPassword/README.md

 Go to http://www.tornadoweb.org/documentation#download-and-install for more information.

+Also, you need python 2.6+

 Usage
 -----
+Create a new database with:

+	python DatabaseSetup.py

-Just start the server with:
+Then just start the server with:

 	python SingularPassword.py

-Then go to http://localhost:8888 to use it!
+Go to http://localhost:8888 to use it!